 Alberta has the processes in place to advance the development of carbon storage hubs while protecting the safety of Albertans and the environment.
 Companies selected to explore the development of carbon storage hubs will assess the suitability and safety of their locations.
-Once the proposed project demonstrates it can provide safe and permanent storage, the company may apply to government for the right to inject captured carbon dioxide.
+Once the proposed project demonstrates it can provide safe and permanent storage, the company may apply to government for the right to inject captured CO2.
 This agreement will also ensure that they will provide open access and affordable use of the hub.

 Evaluating the potential of carbon storage hubs is the first of many steps required before they can be used.
-Other steps include ongoing monitoring, measurement and verification activities, as well as consultation with land owners, municipalities and other stakeholders.
+Other steps include ongoing monitoring, measurement and verification activities, as well as consultation with landowners, municipalities and other stakeholders.

 In addition, for a proposal to move forward, the operator will need to obtain approvals from the Alberta Energy Regulator (AER) to ensure the activity is safe and environmentally responsible.

 On April 25, 2023, the Government of Alberta delegated to the AER the oversight of MMV plans, closure plans, and closure certificates for CCUS activities in the province.
 The AER has amended references to and submission requirements for MMV and closure plan submissions that can be found at Directive 065: Resources Applications for Oil and Gas Reservoirs.

 For more information about the AER approval process, see Carbon Capture, Utilization, and Storage.

 The Alberta government recognizes the need for timely and safe development of sequestration hubs and allocation of sequestration pore space.

 The Request for Full Project Proposals (RFPP) process will ultimately facilitate the granting of a carbon sequestration agreement (agreement) to the successful proponent(s), establish the boundaries of the location, and facilitate the hub manager role.
 The intent of this agreement is to: